-During the reporting period, I was consulted 21 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination, and how to address possible instances of bullying, harassment and discrimination.
-There were 11 such consultations in 2020-21.
+During the reporting period, I was consulted 24 times by persons seeking help in understanding whether or not bullying, harassment or discrimination had occurred, how to avoid bullying, harassment and discrimination, and how to address possible instances of bullying, harassment and discrimination.
+There were 11 such consultations in 2020-21, and 21 consultations in 2021-22.